bhancockio/chatgpt-promt-chaining-t3/README.md

 To get started with ChatGPT Prompt Chaining, head over to https://chatgpt-promt-chaining-t3.vercel.app/.

+I also put together a video about this project right here: https://youtu.be/gH-20sEb-gg

 ## Key Terminology

 - Conversation: A series of prompts